 Gertenhaber \cite{G63, G64} initiated the study of algebraic deformation theory for associative algebra.
 Later, following his ideas, deformation theory for various types of algebras has been studied, see \cite{B97, NR66, NR68, LST20, S20, saha19}.
 Hurle and Makhlouf studied cohomology and deformation theory for Hom-associative and Hom-Lie algebras in \cite{HM19, HM19glas}.
 In \cite{MS20}, Mukherjee and Saha studied cohomology and deformation theory for Hom-Leibniz algebras.

-In this paper, we develop a new cohomology theory for Hom-pre-Lie algebras, we call this new cohomology by $\alpha$-type cohomology of Hom-pre-Lie algebras.
+In this paper, we develop a new cohomology theory for Hom-pre-Lie algebras, we call this new cohomology $\alpha$-type cohomology of Hom-pre-Lie algebras.
 In \cite{LST20}, the authors defined cohomology and a one-parameter formal deformation for Hom-pre-Lie algebras without considering the structure map $\alpha$.
 In \cite{LST20}, they have only deformed the multiplication map, and ignored to deform the structure map.
-Thus, the study of cohomology and deformation in \cite{LST20} is incomplete Thus, the study of deformation theory is not complete in their work.
-This is one of the motivation of writting this paper.
+Thus, the study of cohomology and deformation in \cite{LST20} is incomplete.
+This is one of the motivation of writing this paper.
 In this paper, we deform both the multiplication operation and the structure map.
 We also develop the corresponding deformation cohomology of Hom-pre-Lie algebras.
+Recently, we have noticed that a similar cohomology and deformation theory were independently studied in \cite{LMS22}.
 In the next part, we develop equivariant cohomology for Hom-pre-Lie algebras equipped with a finite group action and also introduce a one-parameter formal deformation theory for Hom-pre-Lie algebras in the equivariant contexts.
-To develop the equivariant cohomology, we closely follow Bredon's \cite{bredon67} approach for equivariant cohomology of topological $G$-spaces.
+To develop the equivariant cohomology, we closely follow Bredon's approach \cite{bredon67} for equivariant cohomology of topological $G$-spaces.
 Similar to the non-equivariant case we show that this equivariant cohomology is deformation cohomology of the equivariant deformation of Hom-pre-Lie algebras.